sueszli/whatsapp-lens/docs/report.md

 ### Motivation

-With over 2 billion users WhatsApp has reached the highest user penetration in the European Union[^marketshare1] [^marketshare2] [^marketshare3] and has become the primary means of Internet communication in regions including the Americas, the Indian subcontinent, and large parts of Europe and Africa[^marketshare4].
+With over 2 billion users WhatsApp has reached the highest user penetration in the European Union[^marketshare1] [^marketshare2] [^marketshare3] and has become the primary means of Internet communication in regions including the Americas, the Indian subcontinent and large parts of Europe and Africa[^marketshare4].

 This ubuiquity has made WhatsApp a rich source of data for social and behavioral analysis.
 For instance, Kaushal and Chadha[^analytics1] have surveyed various sentiment analysis techniques of WhatsApp, while Ngaleka, Uys[^analytics2] have studied m-learning and recently, as of 2023 Jannah [^analytics3] has explored the utilization of "WhatsApp Business", a Facebook-Business driven platform for customer service and marketing purposes.